Crunches and Sit-Ups.

 They will help build a solid core, and if done correctly will bullet proof your lower back from injury.

-Don’t be that guy who pulls a muscle picking up the laundry basket.
+Don’t be that dude who pulls a muscle picking up the laundry basket.

 Make sure you include all variations of the deadlift into your training programs.